$\texttt{immrax}$: A Parallelizable and Differentiable Toolbox for Interval Analysis and Mixed Monotone Reachability in JAX: Inclusion Module: Inclusion Function Transforms in JAX

-While the natural inclusion function provides a general approach, it is often overconservative.
+While the natural inclusion function provides a general approach, it is often overly conservative.
 Instead, if the function is differentiable, one can use a bound on the first order Taylor expansion of the function, which may provide better results in practice~\citep{LJ-MK-OD-EW:01}.

-\begin{prop}[Jacobian-based inclusion function] Consider a differentiable function $f:\R^n\to\R^m$, with an inclusion function $\sfJ$ for the Jacobian matrix $df$, \ie, $df_x\in [\sfJ(\ulx,\olx)]$ for every $x\in[\ulx,\olx]$.
+\begin{prop}[Jacobian-based inclusion function] $\\$ Consider a differentiable function $f:\R^n\to\R^m$, with an inclusion function $\sfJ$ for the Jacobian matrix $df$, \ie, $df_x\in [\sfJ(\ulx,\olx)]$ for every $x\in[\ulx,\olx]$.
 Then, any center $\overcirc{x}\in[\ulx,\olx]$ induces a valid inclusion function as follows